 - Fry cashews and dry chili in 3 tablespoons of hot oil until golden in color.
 This will take a few seconds.
 Set aside.

-- Mix chicken with flour until well covered.
-Fry the chicken in previous hot oil until golden in color, about 4 to 5 minutes.
+- Coat the chicken with flour well.
+Fry the chicken in the previous hot oil until golden, about 4 to 5 minutes.
 Cover and set aside.

 - Add onion and fry for 1 minute.
 Now, add the garlic and fry for 2 seconds.